-The flexibility of the Vamosa Migration Architect software means that it can easily be scaled up to take advantage of multiple servers and this allows us to process and load data at the maximum speed the target system can handle.
+The flexibility of the Vamosa Migration Architect software (you can read the data sheet here) means that it can easily be scaled up to take advantage of multiple servers and this allows us to process and load data at the maximum speed the target system can handle.
 In this case we actually had to throttle the load at some points to allow the target cloud environment to catch up.
 In a shared cloud platform anything which could potentially impact the performance of the service for end users or other customers is a major concern, so being able to control the migration speed dynamically becomes very important.

 The roadmap for Vamosa Migration Architect takes a slightly different architectural approach to dealing with scenarios where there is either an issue with the availability of source/target servers, or potentially an API change which causes a migration process to fail.
 Rather than the migration process running sequentially and stopping completely whenever there is an issue, the plan in the future is to move to an event source driven architecture where unpredictability becomes less of a problem and dependencies between components are reduced.
 The major benefit from a migration delivery point of view will be that processes can run independently and in parallel, so if a situation arises where a process is blocked it will simply wait until the issue is resolved and it’s dependencies met while other, un-blocked processes can continue as normal.